 At the top of the page there is a short video about the process of Community Mediation.
-This was made before the COVID-19 crisis and so does not reflect how we are working right now.
+This was made before the COVID-19 crisis and does not include some of the safeguards we have in place now.

 Cost of our services and Self-referrals

 If this does not apply to you, we do accept self-referrals.
-At present we are asking people who are considering making a self-referral, to contact us first (see link to the left) to arrange a telephone call to discuss their situation.
-There may be a delay of up to 10 days before we are able to get back to you.
-This is because we are experiencing a high number of referrals and are adapting our services to the ongoing Covid-19 restrictions.
+At present we are asking people who are considering making a self-referral, to contact us first (see contact form below) to arrange a telephone call to discuss their situation.
+There may be a delay before we are able to get back to you.
+This is because we are experiencing a high number of referrals.

 For people making self-referrals, our commitment is to provide an accessible service and never to refuse service to individuals for financial reasons.
 Below is an outline of our suggested donation for the different stages of mediation.

 |Income Level||Assessment of case and engagement with parties||Individual meetings and telephone support||Joint mediation meetings or further individual meetings|

 |Unwaged or on benefits||£0 to £10||£10 to £30||£30 to £75|

 |Low waged or part time employment||£10 to £20||£30 to £75||£75 to £125|

 |Full time employment||£0 to £10||£75 to £200||£125 to £250|